 Input and risk identification

 The process starts with risk identification and prioritization during the ERM planning process.
-As part of the overall annual business plan process, each level of the organization prepares an ERM business plan, which sets the focus and priorities for operational risk management within countries, divisions and the Group for the coming year.
+As part of the overall annual business plan process, the organization prepares an ERM business plan, which sets the focus and priorities for operational risk management within countries, divisions and the Group for the coming year.

-The yearly risk assessment process is coordinated by the Group risk organization, which is also responsible for maintenance of the risk register which is updated annually primarily based on the country ERM business plans, but also on other sources of input.
+The yearly risk assessment process is coordinated by the Group risk organization, which is also responsible for maintenance of the risk register which is updated annually primarily based on the organization's ERM business plans, but also on other sources of input.

 Eight key risks